Year : 2001

 (2) The Authority shall adjudicate and decide upon the appeal filed against an order of the assessing authority.

-Provided that no appeal shall be rejected unless an opportunity has been given to the appellant of being heard in person or through a duly authorised representative:-
+that no appeal shall be rejected unless an opportunity has been given to the appellant of being heard in person or through a duly authorised representative:- Provided further

 (4) The Authority shall make an endeavour to pronounce its order in writing within six months of the receipt of the appeal.